Power Generation Technology

 Be in demand

-Power plant operators control, operate, and maintain machinery used to generate electric power.
+Power generation operators control, operate, and maintain machinery used to generate electric power.

 Average wages for power plant operators in North Dakota are $82,9501.

-Recent BSC Power Plant Technology graduates report 97% placement rates, with earnings up to $44/hour2.
+Recent BSC Power Generation Technology graduates report 97% placement rates, with earnings up to $44/hour2.

 Earn a degree quickly